Overview

 Program income funds are used to finance the non-sponsor share of the award (mandatory or committed cost sharing).

-Matching program income is fairly rare, and applies funds to cost sharing rather than award funds.
+Matching program income applies funds to cost sharing rather than award funds.
 The total cost sharing commitment does not change, but income earned through award activities can be used to meet that commitment.

 Example